egodev2/MM_standard_compressed/README.md

 1. All locations have a lowercase abrreviation shortcut, which comes from MMR region's text name for both woth and foolish.
 Also, prepositions between region words were considered (see example below).
 With one exception, you can follow these rules to find the desired location:
      1. Region has a single word: Just type the first three characters.
 Ex: Woofall -> woo
-     2. Region has two words: Type the first character from the first word, plus the two first characters from the second word.
+     3. Region has two words: Type the first character from the first word, plus the two first characters from the second word OR the "t" (to, The) + the first character of the second word.
 Examples:
         - Pirate Interior -> pin
         - Pirate Sewers -> pse
         - Snowhead Temple -> ste
+        - Path to Snowhead -> pts
+        - Beneath the Well -> btw
         - Exception: Ikana Canyon -> ico (because ica is reserved for Ikana Castle)
-    3. Region has three words: the first character of each word.
+     4. Region has three words: the first character of each word.
 Ex:
         - Great Bay Coast -> gbc
         - Path To Snowhead -> pts
 2. The Gibdo mask is an upgrade from Garo Mask.